TiborUdvari/p5.dumbLiveReload/README.md

 # p5.dumbLiveReload
 p5.dumbLiveReload is a dead simple way to live reload or live code p5.js sketches.
-It reloads the `sketch.js` file every 200 milliseconds.
+It reloads the `sketch.js` file every 500 millisecondsby default.
 It keeps the state of your global variables and doesn't call the setup function again.

+## Warning
+This will generate a lot of requests.
+This can be problematic if you are using a tunneling service like ngrok or other online services.
+It may fail because of rate limiting or use up your allocated bandwith quite quickyl.

 ## How to use
 Include the script after p5.js.
 Your sketch script should be loaded in the body.